kossvat/Data-Science-Projects/Well site selection/README.md

 * Choose the wells with the highest value estimates;
 * The region with the maximum total profit of the selected wells is determined.

 We have oil samples in three regions.
 The characteristics for each well in the region are already known.
-We will build a model to determine the region where mining will bring the greatest profit.
+We will build a model to determine the region where oil production will bring the greatest profit.
 Let's analyze the possible profit and risks using the Bootstrap technique.

 ## Data Description:
 - id - the unique identifier of the well;